Asset Class |

 Observation |

-The S&P rose and the Nifty fell last
+The S&P and the Nifty fell last week.

-week.
-Indicators are bullish for the week.
+Indicators are bearish for the week.
 Markets are

 topping again.
 Watch those stops. |